mimoo/disco/specification/disco.md

 * **`StrobeR`**: The blocksize of the Strobe state (computed as `N - (2*sec)/8 - 2`, [see section 4 of the Strobe specification](https://strobe.sourceforge.io/specs/#params)).

-While a Strobe object responds to many functions ([see Strobe's specification](https://strobe.sourceforge.io/)), only the following ones need to be implemented in order for the Disco extension to work properly:
+While a Strobe object responds to many functions (see Strobe's specification[@strobespec]), only the following ones need to be implemented in order for the Disco extension to work properly:

 **`InitializeStrobe(protocol_name)`**: Initialize the Strobe object with a custom protocol name.